launchdarkly/ld-relay/README.md

 HTTPS proxy
 ------------
-Go's standard HTTP library provides a built-in HTTPS proxy.
+Go's standard HTTP library provides built-in support for the use of a HTTPS proxy.
 If the HTTPS_PROXY environment variable is present then the SDK will proxy all network requests through the URL provided.

 How to set the HTTPS_PROXY environment variable on Mac/Linux systems:
 ```